 This procedure is available at the following Dr Jones & Partners locations:

 - Pt Augusta Hospital

 - St Andrew’s Hospital

 You will lie on an x-ray table with a small cushion under your head.
 The radiologist will place a small cannula into the tear duct opening of your lower eyelid.
 A bright light or torch and magnifying equipment may be needed as the ducts are very small.
 You are asked to close your eye once the cannula is in place.
 A small amount of tape around the cannula tubing will hold the cannula in place against your cheek.
 You need to remain still when the contrast is injected as the ducts are difficult to see on x-ray if you move.
 It takes a few seconds to take the pictures.
 The dye will pass into the back of your mouth if the ducts are functioning.
 Sometimes if the ducts are blocked the dye may well near your eye.
 This is safe and can be wiped away with a tissue by the radiologist.
 The process is usually repeated on the other eye.

 If x-ray contrast is administered, there is a small risk of an allergic reaction.
 A mild allergic reaction occurs in 1/1000 injections and includes a rash, hives or sneezing.
 More severe reactions such as difficulty breathing are less common.
 Severe life-threatening reactions are extremely rare (1 in 170,000).

 No specific preparation is required.

-You are free to eat and drink before and after the procedure.
+You can eat and drink before and after the procedure.

-If you are on any special medication or have diabetes and are on insulin, take your usual medication and diet.
+If you are on any regular medication or have diabetes and are on insulin, take your usual medication and diet.